 - Whether the juvenile was previously adjudicated for delinquent conduct

-- Whether the juvenile is likely to commit an offense if released.
+- Whether the juvenile is likely to commit an offense if released

-A juvenile prosecutor may file a petition in the juvenile court formally charging the juvenile.
+A prosecutor may file a petition in juvenile court formally charging the juvenile.
 This is generally a charge alleging the juvenile engaged in delinquent conduct, but it could also be an allegation that the juvenile engaged in conduct indicting a need for supervision.

 A summons is the means by which the family is given notice that charges have been filed and the case is to proceed in juvenile court.
 The summons informs the court when the child must appear in court.